Teoscar Hernández: International career

-Hernández has played for the Dominican Republic in several international tournaments.
-After the 2015 regular season, Hernández played in the 2015 WBSC Premier12, getting five hits, including a home run and a double, in 15 at bats.
+Hernández has played for the Dominican Republic in international tournaments.
+Hernández played in the 2015 WBSC Premier12, getting five hits, including a home run and a double, in 15 at bats.
 He played for the Dominican Republic in the 2023 World Baseball Classic, batting 0-for-5 over four games with two walks.

 Personal life

-The name "Teoscar" is a portmanteau of the three letters of each of his parents' names - Teófilo (father) and Carmen (mother) - with an "S" added in the center.
+The name "Teoscar" is a portmanteau of the first three letters of each of his parents' names - Teófilo (father) and Carmen (mother) - with an "S" added in the center.

-Hernández and his wife Jennifer have three sons.
+Hernández and his wife have three sons, one of whom has autism, leading Hernández to advocate for autism awareness.

 Hernández is nicknamed "Mr. Seeds" because he regularly throws sunflower seeds at his teammates after they hit home runs.
 He said in 2024 that he began this celebration in 2017 with the Blue Jays, saying, "We had a bunch (of seeds).
 So I started throwing and throwing and throwing."